pablobarbera/voter-files/README.md

 ### :smile: Arkansas

 The voter registration file can be requested using the form [here](https://www.sos.arkansas.gov/uploads/elections/Data%20Request%20Form.pdf), which has to be mailed along with $2.50 per file.
+A copy of the voter list appears to be also available online for free on [this website](https://arkvoters.com/download.html).

 ### California